MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/ltsc-and-sac-overview.md

 The key differences to consider:

 - Need to innovate rapidly?
 Do you need early access to the newest System Center features?
 If so, consider joining the **Semi-Annual Channel** by installing System Center, version 1801.
-As previously described, you receive new versions approximately twice a year, with 18 months of production support per release.
+As previously described, you receive new versions approximately two times a year, with 18 months of production support per release.
 - Need predictability?
 If so, consider staying on the **Long-Term Servicing Channel**.
 The current LTSC release is System Center 2016.
 As previously noted, you have access to new versions approximately every two to three years.
 Each release comes with five years of mainstream support followed by five more years of extended support.
 LTSC releases are available to everyone, regardless of their licensing model.

 ## Compatibility